Diversity, Equity and Inclusion

 We ask for your dedication and support as we commit to these next steps.

 There is much work to do.
 Together let us seek the heights.

 We are real women: diverse in our experiences, our identities and our stories.
 Our sisters must reflect the diversity of our communities, and we must welcome them to an accessible, inclusive and equitable experience.
 We are a sisterhood committed to creating spaces where all members are respected, are included and feel a sense of belonging.

 We are strong women: eager to embrace the interconnected and diverse world in which we live.
 Our unique experiences provide an opportunity to learn from the personal narratives of others; we listen with humility and openness as we commit to appreciating all that is noble in another.

 We are real, strong women committed to fostering diversity, cultivating equitable and inclusive environments, and empowering all of our members to seek the heights.

 Bias Incident Reporting Process

-Further, as part of this effort, an anonymous and confidential bias incident reporting system is now available for members and alumnae to use as needed and desired.
-The reporting system is available through a vendor partner, Ethical Advocate, a company specializing in enhancing the ethical and financial well-being of society and commerce.
-For more information about the Bias Incident Reporting Process, please refer to the Bias Incident Reporting Process FAQ document.
+As part of this effort, a bias incident reporting form, which has been made available for members to use as needed and desired.
+This form can be completed anonymously by members or alumnae For more information about the Bias Incident Reporting Process, please refer to the Bias Incident Reporting Process FAQ document.